wpruitt/Node-Initial/README.md

 We start by declaring a variable and setting it to 'require' the 'fs' library.
 I'm basically pulling in an Object that has a method I want to use, which reads a file.
 This method returns a buffer object, which we're going to convert to a string and then split into an array separating each line.

 ### Hello Web
 Now we're going to make a simple web server.
 For that we're going to bring in 'http', a baked in node library for handling web requests.
+The require method saves our library into a variable we can use.

+### Hello Express